File

 Create the

-element for creating the entry:<select id="selType"> <option value="dir">Directory</option> <option value="file">File</option> </select> <input type="text" id="txtName" name="txtName" style="width: 200px;" maxlength="20"/> <input type="button" value="Add File or Directory" onclick="AddFile();"/>
+selectelement for selecting the type of entry to be added,<input type="text">element for entering the entry name, and<input type="button>"element for creating the entry:<select id="selType"> <option value="dir">Directory</option> <option value="file">File</option> </select> <input type="text" id="txtName" name="txtName" style="width: 200px;" maxlength="20"/> <input type="button" value="Add File or Directory" onclick="AddFile();"/> -

 To create a directory, use the

-method:<script> function AddFile() { if (!fs) return; var type = document.querySelector('#selType').value; var name = document.querySelector('#txtName').value; if (name == '') { return alert('Enter File or Directory Name.'); } if (type == 'file') { /* Create file */ fs.root.getFile(name, {create: true}, null, errorHandler); } else if (type == 'dir') { /* Create directory */ fs.root.getDirectory(name, {create: true}, null, errorHandler); } document.querySelector('#resultSection').innerHTML = 'Files created.'; } </script>
+getDirectory()method.
+To create a file, use thegetFile()method:<script> function AddFile() { if (!fs) return; var type = document.querySelector('#selType').value; var name = document.querySelector('#txtName').value; if (name == '') { return alert('Enter File or Directory Name.'); } if (type == 'file') { /* Create file */ fs.root.getFile(name, {create: true}, null, errorHandler); } else if (type == 'dir') { /* Create directory */ fs.root.getDirectory(name, {create: true}, null, errorHandler); } document.querySelector('#resultSection').innerHTML = 'Files created.'; } </script>Note

 For error handling, see Accessing a Sandboxed File System.